Code-Institute-Submissions/LRomero2-Rio-To-London2/README.md

 * When the pop up modal box appears the user can click the desired level of difficulty for the game.
 * Start to click the cards to match the cards together, one in English and one in Portuguese that have the same pictures.
 They will notice that if they click on a non-matching card, the cards will flip back over and if they click on two matching cards, the cards will stay turned up.
 * When the game has finished they can see how much time it took them to complete the game.
 They can click the ‘Restart’ Button to play again or exit the page.

-If a user wants to improve the time they can complete the game, they can:
-* Open the project page.
-* Click the ‘Let’s Go’ Button.
-* When the pop up modal box appears the user can click the desired level of difficulty for the game.
-* Click the ‘Start’ Button underneath the green number 60 which is the digital countdown timer.
-* Start to click the cards to match the cards together, one in English and one in Portuguese that have the same pictures.
-They will notice that if they click on a non-matching card, the cards will flip back over and if they click on two matching cards, the cards will stay turned up.
-* When the game has finished they can see how long it took them to match up all the cards.
-They can click the ‘Restart’ Button to play again or exit the page.